ruohoruotsi/awesome-music-production/readme.md

 ### Libraries

 - [Alda] - A music programming language for musicians.
+- [ATM CLI] - Command line tool for generating and working with MIDI files.
 - [Aubio] - Segmentation, pitch detection, tapping the beat and producing midi streams.
 - [Band.js] - Music composer interface for the Web Audio API.